getuliovdmnaweb/marvel-comics/README.md

 - **feature/MARVEL-on-boarding**: Branch created to add features related to on boarding screen.
 - **feature/MARVEL-hero-comics**: Branch created to add features related to listing comics for a particular hero.
 - **feature/MARVEL-comic-detail**: Branch created to add features related to showing comic detail, like cover, issue number, pub date and so on.
+- **feature/MARVEL-ok-button-handler**: Branch created to add action to searchHeroes on ok keyboardButton press.
+- **topic/MARVEL-adding-more-tests**: Branch created to add more complex screen tests, mocking axios and react-navigation, and nested in provider components.

 ## Project Structure: